Skip to Main Content

 Sources:

-Every department in every business produces some kind of information that can be used by its manager to measure performance.
-This information may be related to operational considerations within the department, the financial condition of the entire company, or the performance of a company's suppliers and customers.
+Technically speaking, every department could produce ratios to approximate performance.
+Some may be more insightful than others; a ratio of dirty dishes in the breakroom vs. number of employees might indicate how tidy a department is.
+Ratio information may be related to operational considerations within the department, the financial condition of the entire company, or the performance of a company's suppliers and customers.

 Source: Business Ratios and Formulas: A Comprehensive Guide